The Chapel Perilous: First performance

 For reasons of theatrical setting and direction, Hewett preferred this first production over all later ones.

 The Chapel Perilous was written for the New Fortune Theatre, which Hewett's university office overlooked.
 It made full use of its pit stage and three-tier construction.
 The open stage allowed the characters and the Chorus to move fluidly around and across each other.
 The Authority Figure plaster masks were a full two stories tall, giving a giant brooding presence and a gravitas to proceedings, particularly the court judgement scene.
 On the third tier, Sally was able to rise above these monstrous statues in the finale.

 The director Aarne Neeme was an ex-dancer and skilled in directing the movements of the two Chorus troupes.
 Neeme wrote an insightful introduction to the published version of the play, covering key dimensions that were often neglected in later performances.

 The original hero was named "Sally Thunder” and the performance was advertised as such.
 Preparations were interrupted when a female journalist of that name complained the lurid character was not to her liking, and an alternate name “Sally Banner” was adopted.
 Immediately, a couple called Banner complained that their four-month-old baby girl had been given the nickname “Sally” and the play might blight her future life-chances, but they withdrew their complaint.

-Subsequent performances

-The play has continued to be performed regularly for almost 50 years; often by schools or drama classes.

-May 1972.
-Melbourne University Student Theatre: Union Theatre.
-Director George Whaley; opening play in Australian Plays season.

-October 1972.
-La Boite Theatre Brisbane Jane Atkins.
-Extended an extra week due to popular acclaim.